m-Py/cower/README.md

 ## Questions and suggestions

-If you have any questions or suggestions (which are greatly appreciated), just open an issue at Github or contact me via martin.papenberg at hhu.de.
+If you have any questions or suggestions (which are greatly appreciated), just open an issue at GitHub or contact me via email.